Make sense of interest rates

 Interest rates are the cost of borrowing money or the return you get for lending money.
 You may feel like an expert in borrowing if you’ve ever had a car loan or used a credit card.
 What you may not realize is you may be a lender as well.
 When you open a bank savings account, you are lending money to the bank.
 Owning shares of stock gives you a claim on a portion of a company’s assets and earnings.
 And, if you invest in the bond market, it’s like you are lending money to the corporation or government entity issuing the bond.
 Either way, interest rates impact you.

 Meet the Fed's funds rate

 Interest rates may rise and fall on their own with inflation or deflation.
 The Fed monitors this movement closely and adjusts rates to keep them from getting out of control.
-Paying attention to the federal funds rate may help you decide when to take out a loan, refinance a mortgage or find a new savings account.
+Changes to the federal funds rate may help you choose whether or not to take out a loan or refinance a mortgage.

 Get to know rates of return

 The rate of return is how much you earn or lose on an investment each year.
 It’s expressed as a percentage of your initial investment.
 If your rate of return is 10%, that means you would have 10% more than you did when you put your money in.
 Rates of return can include investment gains as well as dividends, which are additional profit-sharing payments some corporations make to their stockholders.

 Between 1927 and mid-2022, the stock market, as measured by the S&P 500 Index, has returned an average annual rate of around 10%.1 But don’t expect that every year.
 Past returns are no guarantee of future results, and returns may be higher in some years and lower in others.

 Make sense of bond yields